Skip to content

 Why scanning matters more for ML images

 A minimal Go service ships a handful of dependencies.
-Our image ships scikit-learn, and underneath it numpy, scipy, and a pile of transitive C libraries — a genuinely large surface where a CVE can hide.
-Trivy reads the image, cross-references its packages against vulnerability databases, and here we tell it to fail the build (exit-code 1) on any fixable HIGH or CRITICAL. ignore-unfixed keeps the gate honest: it won't block you on a vulnerability that has no patch yet, because failing a build nobody can fix just trains people to ignore the scanner.
+Our image ships scikit-learn, and underneath it numpy, scipy, and a pile of C libraries they depend on.
+That's a genuinely large surface where a CVE can hide.
+Trivy reads the image, checks its packages against vulnerability databases, and here we tell it to fail the build (exit-code 1) on any fixable HIGH or CRITICAL finding.
+The ignore-unfixed option keeps the gate honest: it won't block you on a vulnerability that has no patch yet, because failing a build that nobody can fix just teaches people to ignore the scanner.

-This is the security-scanning step from any mature pipeline, but for ML it's not optional theater.
-The dependency-heaviest part of your stack is the ML library you didn't write and can't easily audit.
-Letting a scanner watch it on every build is the cheapest insurance in the series.
+This is the same security-scanning step you find in any mature pipeline, but for ML it's not optional.
+The heaviest part of your dependency stack is the ML library you didn't write and can't easily audit.
+Letting a scanner check it on every build is the cheapest insurance in this series.

 Push to ECR — with no long-lived keys

 The last step ships the image to Amazon ECR.
-The interesting part isn't the push; it's how we authenticate.
-We do not put an AWS access key in GitHub secrets — a long-lived key sitting in CI is exactly the credential that leaks and ends up mining crypto on someone's account.
-Instead we use OIDC: GitHub hands AWS a short-lived, cryptographically-signed token that proves "this is a workflow from this repo," and AWS trades it for temporary credentials that expire in minutes.
+The interesting part isn't the push — it's how we authenticate.
+We don't put an AWS access key in GitHub secrets.
+A long-lived key sitting in CI is exactly the kind of credential that leaks and ends up mining crypto on someone's AWS account.
+Instead we use OIDC: GitHub gives AWS a short-lived, cryptographically signed token that proves "this workflow comes from this repo," and AWS exchanges it for temporary credentials that expire within minutes.

 GitHub Actions exchanges a short-lived signed OIDC token with AWS STS for temporary credentials, instead of storing a long-lived access key